-Research Officer, School of Social Sciences
+Research Officer, School of Healthcare Sciences

 Anne Krayer has a background in public health and health promotion and completed her PhD in 2009.
 She joined the Centre for Applied Research and Evaluation Sciences in 2008 after having worked for the Institute of Food, Active Living and Nutrition, Cymru (IFANC) for four years.
 Anne is now part of the team of the newly formed Centre for Mental Health and Society.
 Anne has worked on a range of projects including a project looking at service provision for carers of people with mental health problems.
 She has been involved in producing a training pack and associated workshops to support reviewer competence amongst members of the research governance and/or ethical review committees in the area of health and social care.